 Photo via Flickr by raphael.chekroun

 I get it.
 For two decades I’ve road tripped and flown all over the country, barely reaching about half the states.
 But once you’ve hit the big ones, it’s so fun to see new destinations that not everyone reaches.
 Roads are wide and completely manageable by all types of travelers, and driving gives you the freedom of leisure at your own pace.
+If you want to start Road tripping with the family, check the cheap prices on the Rexall RVs.

 Baltimore is often overlooked, which is such a shame.
 I have so many fond memories of visiting this city, catching summer ballgames, and eating mountains of fresh crab legs.
 It’s a perfect first stop on an East Coast road trip for a few days of urban exploration.
 See neighborhoods like Mount Vernon or take a break from driving and ride the free Circulator bus around town.
 Read more about Baltimore here!